oskros/MF_run_counter/README.md

 ### Dragging
 Window can be dragged on the Diablo 2 banner.
 Window position is saved in the config file, such that it opens where you closed it.

+### Automatic check for updates
+The program automatically checks if a new version is available on start-up, providing a link to the release pages where you can download it.
+This features can be disabled under "Options" and then under "General"

 ### Extra options
 In the config file you have the option to set the following to 0 (False) or 1 (True).
 This is also possible from within the application under "Options" and then under "General".
 - always_on_top: choose whether the app window is on top of other programs (default True)